baconjs/bacon.js/README.md

 `stream.merge(stream2)` merges two streams into one stream that delivers events from both

-`stream.flatMap(f)` for each element in the source stream, spawn a new stream using the function `f`.
-Collect events from each of the spawned streams into the result stream.
-This is very similar to selectMany in RxJs.

-stream.flatMap() can be used conveniently with `Bacon.once()` and `Bacon.never()` for converting and filtering at the same time, including only some of the results.

-Example - converting strings to integers, skipping empty values:

-    stream.flatMap(function(text) {
-        return (text != "") ?
-Bacon.once(parseInt(text)) : Bacon.never()
-    })

-`stream.switch(f)` like flatMap, but instead of including events from all spawned streams, only includes them from the latest spawned stream.
-You can think this as switching from stream to stream

 `stream.takeUntil(stream2)` takes elements from source until a Next event appears in the other stream.
 If other stream ends without value, it is